Self-Care for Strains and Sprains

 Use cold and heat

 Cold reduces swelling.
 Both cold and heat reduce pain.
-Heat should not be used in the initial treatment of the injury.
+But don't use heat when first treating the injury.
 When using cold or heat, always place a thin towel between the pack and your skin.

 Rest and elevate